hbctraining/scRNA-seq_online/activities/day1_polls.md

 ### Introduction to scRNA-seq

-1. Which of the following does **NOT** contribute to the challenges associated with scRNA-seq analysis:
+1. There are many challenges associated with scRNA-seq analysis.
+Which of these challenges does UMI’s attempt to resolve?
-    - i. scRNA-seq generates a lot of data
+    - i. scRNA-seq generates large volumes of data
     - i.
-Low depth of sequencing showing zero counts for many genes
+Low depth of sequencing results in zero counts for many genes
     - i. **Transcripts over-represented in the library due to PCR artifacts**
     - i.
 Temporal changes causing biological variability
     - i.
 Batch effects causing technical variability